 If you’re able to survive this condition, there’s a good chance you will battle chronic cardiac disease thereafter.

 Heroin use can cause vasodilation, which is the dilation (widening) of blood vessels.
 Dilated blood vessels mean a lower blood pressure.
 Sudden drops in blood pressure and heart rate are common during heroin use.
 Respiratory problems could follow.
 Vasodilation is a risk when using any opioid, including heroin.

 Bradycardia (Pronounced “bray-dee-kahr-dee-uh”)

-A more chronic symptom of heroin abuse is bradycardia, which means a slowed heart rate.
+A more chronic symptom of heroin abuse is bradycardia, a slowed heart rate.
 This condition is common among long-term opioid users.

-Someone who has bradycardia will likely not be able to do the physical activity they were once capable of.
-Why?
-Their heart rate can’t increase to the level it needs to for high-intensity, or even moderate-intensity, exercise.
+Someone with bradycardia will likely not be able to engage in physical activities that were once possible.
+This is because the heart rate can’t increase to the level needed for high-intensity or even moderate-intensity exercise.